-Bachelor of Science in Original Luction
+Bachelor of Science in Criminal Justice

-Bachelor of Science in Criminal Justice concentration in Criminal Justice concentration in Homeland Security concentration in Crime & Intelligence Analysis and externship option
+concentration in Criminal Justice

+concentration in Homeland Security concentration in Crime & Intelligence Analysis and externship option

 College of Technology

 Computer and Information Science Master of Science in Information Systems

 The Master of Science in Information Systems program is designed to prepare students for leadership in information technology (IT).
 The program is focused on providing knowledge and skills to apply the principles and concepts related to the development and management of information systems and technology locally and globally.
 Students can earn a master's degree in 15 months through a year-round schedule.